Patrickrgt/Shopify-Challenge-2021/README.md

 ## Project Inspiration and Challenges
 I took inspiration from Pinterest and studied masonry grids to achieve my desired look.
-Playing around with cookies was a challenge as I had to wrap objects and store them into cookies and unwrap them into objects when the user revista the page.
+Playing around with cookies was a challenge as I had to wrap objects and store them into cookies and unwrap them into objects when the user re-visits the page.
 This was achieved by retrieving a unique identifier from each APOD object and storing that string into the cookie.
 Once the user re-visits the page, the application accesses the array in the cookie to match identifiers with the original array of posts.